Installation of the Yang di-Pertuan Agong: Before the ceremony

 The Royal Lancer Platoon of the Malaysian Royal Armoured Corps Mounted Ceremonial Squadron by then form up at the Throne Room entrance.
 Later on, Datuk Paduka Maharaja Lela (Grand Chamberlain) together with Warrior Mace Bearers, the King's Aides-de-camp and Royal Regalia Warrior Bearers get ready for the arrival of the King and Queen.
 The Dang Perwara (ladies-in-waiting) also await the arrival.

 At the Throne Room, the state rulers, governors and regents, together with the federal and state government officials, ambassadors and high commissioners, Members of Parliament and Senators, military, police, fire and other uniformed service officers and enlisted personnel invited in their No.1 uniforms, medal and order recipients, diplomats and other guests in attendance all take their places.
 The Nobat (royal orchestra) members also prepare to play the installation music for the enthronement.

 Opening of the ceremony

 At the signal and announcement of the Master of Ceremonies and preceded by a fanfare by Royal Armoured Corps's trumpeters, The King and Queen Consort arrive at the Throne Room with music from the Nobat.
-They lead the Royal Procession followed by the Royal Regalia, Mace, Sword and Spear Holders, the Grand Chamberlain and the King's Aides-de-camp, and all go to their respective places, the King and consort in the Royal Throne and the Royal Regalia and Mace Holders at the left and right of the throne area, and the Aides-de-camp (drawn from the Malaysian Armed Forces and the Royal Malaysian Police) at the sides.
+They lead the Royal Procession followed by the Royal Regalia, Mace, Sword and Spear Holders, the Grand Chamberlain and the King's Aides-de-camp, and all go to their respective places, the King and consort in the Royal Throne and the Royal Regalia and Mace Holders at the left and right of the throne area, and the Aides-de-camp (drawn from the Malaysian Armed Forces and the Royal Malaysian Police) at the sides of it.

 After their arrival, the Grand Chamberlain asks His Majesty to formally consent to the commencement of the ceremony, and the latter approves it, leading the former to formally open the ceremony.